✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Most Reserve cardholders never hear about this — but if you spend $75,000 or more on the card in a calendar year, a second tier of benefits unlocks that meaningfully raises the card's value ceiling.

 For most cardholders, $75,000 in annual spend on a single card is a stretch.
 But if you run business expenses through the card, pay quarterly taxes, or consolidate household spending aggressively, it's more achievable than it sounds.
-And if you're close — say, $60–65K in a year — it's worth evaluating whether pushing the remainder onto the Reserve to unlock status upgrades makes sense versus spreading spend across other cards for category bonuses.
+And if you're close — say, $60–65K in a year — it's worth evaluating whether pushing the remainder onto the Reserve to unlock these status benefits makes sense versus spreading spend across other cards for category bonuses.

 The $75K tier isn't something most cardholders will hit, and the Reserve is already an exceptional card well below that threshold.
 But it's worth knowing it exists — particularly if you're a Hyatt loyalist who has ever wished your credit card spend counted toward your status clock.